♥ Wednesday, February 27, 2008

 Finding the right swimwear can be a fun and also a stressful experience.
 You want to look your best in the swimwear of your choice at the beach.
 Light, colorful beach clothing will make you feel comfortable and cool.

 Keep the line long by using all one color with slim-cut pieces.
+It elongates and slims the figure.

 Choose fitted jackets that end well above your widest point.